Contact us Start a Trial

 • In themes that support semantic highlighting, you’ll see that names like those of a port, signal, or type are a different color (light blue) from language keywords (purple).

-• In themes that do not support semantic highlighting, names like those of a port, signal, or type will have the default text color (white).
+• In themes that do not support semantic highlighting, names such as those of a port, signal, or type will have the default text color (white).

 Customizing your setup

-Semantic highlighting colors—as well as font style—can be customized to your wishes as follows:
+Semantic highlighting colors—as well as the font style—can be customized to your wishes as follows:

-1. Open VS Code Settings: Navigate to File > Preferences > Settings and search for editor.semanticTokenColorCustomizations.
+1. Open VS Code Settings: Navigate to File > Preferences > Settings and search for editor.semanticTokenColorCustomizations .
+Click Edit in settings.json.

-2. Edit or add your rules: Modify the existing rules or add new ones based on the semantic tokens below.
-You can use the examples provided below as a starting point.
+2. Edit or add your rules: Modify the existing rules or add new ones based on the examples provided below.
+For reference, all semantic tokens are listed below.

 3. Save your changes: Once you’ve made your customizations, save the settings file.
 The new semantic coloring will be applied immediately.